 Chemical Guys Maxi Suds 2 High Foam Maintenance Shampoo and Gloss Booster

-In our view, the Chemical Guys are a trusted name in car cleaning, which is why we’ve selected their Maxi Suds II High Foam formula as the best car soap for pressure washers.
+In our view, the Chemical Guys is a trusted name in car cleaning, which is why we’ve selected their Maxi Suds II High Foam formula as the best car soap for pressure washers.

 It foams up very well in spite of built-up dirt and grease, lifting them off the surface so you can easily wipe them away for a scratch- and swirl-free finish.